sufyan20/interviews-challenges/Back-End-Node.js.md

 ## Readme:

-- How to scale cart service?
+- Explain how to run the application
-- Mention some micro-services specific pattern you used and why?
+- Requeired environments
+- Any extra information is PLUS

 ## How to submit?